Sinnelleos/sinnelleos.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Welcome in!
+Welcome!
 I'm Sinnelleos.
-Or at least, that is the handle I've been using for the longest time.
-I've known a lot of people through many different hobbies.
-But one day, I realized that each and every one of those people only saw the face I decided to show them.
-And that drowned me under an immense feeling of loneliness.
+Or at least, that's the handle I've been using the longest.
+With it, I've met quite a few people through my hobbies.
+But I realized that every time I went into a new room, I'd put on a different face to try and fit in.
+That drowned me under a suffocating feeling of loneliness.

-So I decided that there wasn't a better place for me to show all my faces, than the one that set the stage in the first place.
+So I decided there wasn't a better place to stitch together all my masks, than on the one that set the stage in the first place.
 The whole wide web!

-Here you will find the recollection of my slow descent to madness, as I remember every little corner of the internet I found myself in.
+Here you will find the recollection of my slow descent into madness, as I remember every little corner of the internet I found myself in.
 And most importantly, the people I met there.

 I'll also be posting my impressions of the books I'm reading, and revisiting some of my favorite anime.

+Hope you enjoy your stay, and thanks for reading.